medialab/spsm-database/src/build-database/README.md

 ### Usage

 ```
-Usage: tweets.py [OPTIONS] FILE
+Usage: tweets.py import [OPTIONS] FILEPATH_LIST

-  Main function to manage the ingestion of tweets to the database.
+  Main function to manage the ingestion of Tweets to the database.

 Options:
   --config TEXT